construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/gentle-technical-foundations/000021_package_management_meditation.md

 **System dependency understanding** gradually develops through observing how different packages interact with Alpine's minimal base system.
 Which applications require X11 graphical environment?
 Which tools function perfectly in text-only mode?
 How do different packages affect system resource usage and startup time?

-## The Sacred Practice of Software Removal 🗑️🕊️
+## The Aspiringly-Sacred Practice of Software Removal 🗑️🕊️

 *Just as the skilled gardener knows when to prune growth that no longer serves the garden's thriving...*